Hmong women and childbirth practices: Hu Plig

 A baby was not considered part of the community until a ceremony called the hu plig (soul-calling) occurred three days after its birth.
 Chickens were sacrificed and if the soul was content in its new body, the chickens' tongues would be curled upward and the skulls translucent.
 Either string or silver necklaces or bracelets were put on the infant to prevent the soul from wandering from the body.
 After this ceremony, the infant would be named and considered an official member of the human race.

-Socio-cultural dynamics

-Foua, the woman from The Spirit Catches You and You Fall Down, noted that her personal life was based on her cultural life.
-Hmong culture is centered around legends, the religion of shamans, souls, high regard for ancestors, and the many rituals and ceremonies the Hmong perform.
-Women's social life and status is often a direct result of the completion of and attendance at the proper rituals and ceremonies.
-One Hmong legend tells of a girl who took every man who passed by her as a lover.
-Eventually, "her sexual excesses so destroyed her health that she fell ill and died".
-In this story, the woman's failure to follow one of the religious tenets of Hmong culture resulted in her death.
-The Hmong also has stories of great female shamans, showing how social life and cultural life of Hmong women are interrelated.
-Hmong culture shapes gender roles in that female culture is a culture in itself.
-The female gender is shaped beginning in childhood and to gain high status, a woman must always fulfill the expectations for the female sex.

-Current situation
+In diaspora

 The Hmong people's way of life changed drastically during the Vietnam War.
 The United States could not send troops into Laos, so they instead trained Hmong men to fight in the hopes that they could keep Laos an anti-communist nation.
 Since the Hmong were fighting against Laos, they had to evacuate their homes there and live in refugee camps in Thailand.
 After the war was over, Thailand closed the refugee camps and Hmong people were dispersed all over the world to Western countries such as the United States, Australia, France, and Canada.
 The rest of the Hmong people fled to various countries in Asia.

 Hmong women in the Western world had a difficult time adjusting to a new way of life, having trouble transferring skills they had learned in Asia to a different culture.
 The newer generation of Hmong women are generally more assimilated.
-In Fadiman's book the mother, Foua, declares herself stupid because she is not familiar with American culture.
-She cannot read or speak English and due to that inability cannot perform simple yet necessary tasks such as grocery shopping.
-She can no longer farm or provide for her children as she once could.